htcondor/htcondor/docs/overview/exceptional-features.rst

     that submitted the job on the workstation where it was originally submitted, no matter on which machine it really ends up executing on.
- No Changes Necessary to User’s Source Code.
+ No Changes Necessary to User's Source Code.
     No special programming is required to use HTCondor.
 HTCondor is able to run non-interactive programs.
 The checkpoint and migration of programs by HTCondor is transparent and automatic, as is the use of